 - Additional insulation to cavity walls

-Home extensions are building works that lead to an additional space created.
+Home extensions are building works that result in additional space.
 Examples include:

 - Additional rooms

-It is important to note that certain types of work require Building Control Approval.
-If you are unsure of whether your home alteration or extension requires approval, we advise that you contact your Local Authority.
+It is important to note that certain types of building extensions require Building Control approval.
+If you are unsure of whether your home alteration or extension requires approval, we advise that you contact your local authority.

-When making an alteration or extension to your home, you should take care to avoid damaging the structure of your house.
+If you’re considering adding a building extension or alteration to a new-build property, take care to avoid damaging the structure of your house.
 Structural damage as a result of building work could potentially invalidate your structural warranty.

 One Guarantee will not be held liable for any damages incurred from alterations or extensions once cover has commenced, unless you have informed your warranty provider of such changes.
 It is important you read your warranty policy document before making any major alterations to your home.

-One Guarantee provide Building Warranties and Latent Defects Insurance for residential and commercial property throughout the UK.
-For more information on our range of Structural Warranties, please get in touch by calling 01603 218288 or email us.
+One Guarantee provides Building Warranties and Latent Defects Insurance for residential and commercial property throughout the UK.
+For more information on our range of Structural Warranties, call 01603 218288 or email us.